 That being said, these job titles are all interchangeable.
 As long as you’re 100% confident that the title you’re using reflects what you do day-to-day, you should try different titles to see if you get different results.

 There’s no one set answer to this question.
-The price you pay for car insurance depends on a large variety of factors; these factors include:
+The price you pay for car insurance depends on a large variety of factors.

 Generally, insurance providers favour jobs that suggest you don’t have a risky lifestyle.
 Whilst you could argue that your job doesn’t define how you act, insurance providers consider this.
 An excellent example of this is if you’re a Deliveroo or fast food driver, as this role would suggest that you may have to drive late at night in busy areas.